 How to Store

 • At Room Temperature – Meats and cheeses can be stored safely at room temperature for up to two hours.
-When it’s hot, be sure to store and serve on plenty of ice!
+When it’s hot, be sure to store and serve on ice to keep it chilled.

 A tackle box charcuterie display on a white table with water in the background.